TrustyFund/notifier/README.md

-# Bitshares email notifier
+# BitShares email notifications service
-## Using our service
+## Using the service

-This service listens bitshares blockchain for subscriptions & events and sends subscribers info about:
+This service monitors the Bitshares blockchain and notifies subscribers regarding the following activity types:
-- Transfer received
+- Transfer
-- Order filled
+- Fill order

-To subscribe you need to send 50 BTS to email-notifier user with memo:
+To get a lifetime subscription service, please send 50 BTS to account name "email-notifier" with tx memo:
 - To subscribe:
 ``
 your@email.org